 It ends with a final poetic tap and a feminine ending “I may remember him!” the exclamation point here hints that despite several attempts she has lost the battle.
-The first line and the last line of the poem both end in “him”.
+The first line and the last line of ‘Heart, we will forget him!’ both end in “him”.
 The focus of the poem is on “him”, she started from “him” and ended at “him” revealing the fact that she has failed to forget him.
 The restraining order to the heart and her determination to forget him fails and comes to an end.
-She is at the same point of the journey by the end of them poem, where she started from.
-The “trying” to be forgotten lover (him) is so special, so dear that the cycle of her life starts and ends with “him”.
+She is at the same point in the journey by the end of the poem, where she started from.
+The “trying” to be a forgotten lover (him) is so special, so dear that the cycle of her life starts and ends with “him”.
 “I may remember him” informs us how deep her love for him is.
 Missing him involves heartaches and loss of spiritual encouragement that the poem and the poet both disclose.

-Emily never got married.
-The “him” in the poem is unknown, but Dickson is believed to have several significant male friends during her lifetime.
-Although it’s debatable, Samuel Bowel an American journalist and Rev. Charles Wadsworth a clergyman could be the subject of Emily’s romantic poetry.
-She wrote poems and letters to them that signifies a strong bond and a deep connection she shared with them.
-Both the men were happily married that could have been the primary reason for their relationship to die.
+Emily Dickinson never got married.
+The “him” in ‘Heart, we will forget him!’ is unknown, but Dickson is believed to have had several significant male friends during her lifetime.
+Although it’s debatable, Samuel Bowel an American journalist, and Rev. Charles Wadsworth a clergyman could be the subject of Emily’s romantic poetry.
+She wrote poems and letters to them that signify a strong bond and a deep connection she shared with them.
+Both men were happily married which could have been the primary reason for their relationship to die.

-Emily Dickson’s poetry inquires and discusses the intricacy, craze and a deep passion for relationships.
+Emily Dickson’s poetry inquires about and discusses the intricacy, craze, and deep passion for relationships.
 The use of vivid language and her compelling thoughts create an aura of mystery and delight.